hohav/peppi/README.md

 ## Inspector

-Compiling Peppi by itself will give you a binary called `slp` that's useful for inspecting replays.
+You can build `slp`, a binary inspector for Slippi files, with `cargo build --release --features build-binary`.
 For example, this command shows you the post-frame action state for each port (player) on the last frame of the game:

 ```bash
 $ slp -nq frames[-1].ports[].leader.post.state game.slp